vphilippon/DummyTests/README.md

 DummyTests
 ==========

-Dummy repo to make some git experimentation
+Dummy repo to make some git experimentation.

+A first edit on master.